lttr/jira-to-timesheeter/README.md

 # Jira to Timesheeter

+A tool for displaying a big table with all the logged timesheet items and some stats on top of that (like how many hours one has already done this year).

 A tool for copying timesheets from Jira (with plugin Clockwork) to Hanaboso Timesheeter.

 Also a simple project for playing with Deno and [Deno Deploy](https://deno.com/deploy/).